16 Mar Lip Anatomy and Augmentation

 - The vermillion are the pink areas more colloquially known simply as ‘the lips’

-- Some aesthetic ideals are as follows
+- Some aesthetic preferences are as follows

 - Reverse, or equal proportions can be applied, depending on personal preferences